pwall567/kjson-test/README.md

 **New in version 4.4:** the `items` test allows for the checking of multiple array items with a single function call.

+**New in version 4.5:** the `shouldMatchJSON` infix function allows [comparison with a target JSON string](#simple-tests), for cases where the use of the DSL syntax might be considered unnecessarily complex.

 ## Contents

 - [Quick Start](#quick-start)